sylabs/wlm-operator/README.md

 to `/home/vagrant/job-results` located on node.
 Generally job results can be collected to any supported [k8s volume](https://kubernetes.io/docs/concepts/storage/volumes/).

-By default `job-companion` will be run with uid 1000, so you should make sure it has a read access to `/var/lib/syslurm` to read Slurm cluster address and a write access to a volume where you want to store the results (host directory `/home/vagrant/job-results` in the example above).
+By default `job-companion` will be run with uid 1000, so you should make sure it has a write access to a volume where you want to store the results (host directory `/home/vagrant/job-results` in the example above).

 After that you can submit cow job: